vmware/build-tools-for-vmware-aria/docs/versions/latest/Components/Archetypes/typescript/Components/Workflows.md

 ##### Supported Parameters

+- `target` - The name of the next in line item.
+If this is set to `end`, it will point to the end of the workflow.
+If this is set to `null`, it will point to the next item or if none, the end of the workflow.
+If a non-existing name is provided, it will point to the end of the workflow.
 - `cases` - An array of case objects that define the routing logic.
 Each case object contains:
   - `condition` - The value to match against the switch variable
   - `target` - The name of the next item to execute when this condition is met